To buy stamps, you go to a tobacconist of course!

 In the case of posting a letter or a postcard this will be Servizi Corrispondenza e Pacchi (or in some cases Filatelia, though this is usually for stamp collectors).

 Having pushed the right button, the machine will spit out a slip of paper for you which bears a number for you to wait your turn on, preceded by a letter based on the button you pressed on the machine.
 The speed of letter/number tick-over on the board isn’t obvious but is apparently controlled by computer and based on frequency of use and availability of staff.

-Due to the times involved before you get served, there are always seats in the waiting area, so sit down, relax, and get out a good book to read – but don’t forget to keep checking the overhead screen for your number, which, when it finally comes up, will have a sportello number that indicates which to which window you need to go.
+Due to the times involved before you get served, there are always seats in the waiting area, so sit down, relax, and get out a good book to read – but don’t forget to keep checking the overhead screen for your number, which, when it finally comes up, will have a sportello number that indicates which window you need to go to.
 If you miss your turn you will have to start again!
 So don’t drift off while you wait.

 Try to visit a small branch away from crowds where you can sometimes get served with no wait at all; in larger post offices though, and at busy times, you could be waiting for more than an hour.

 What is the Vatican Post Office?